Ribeira Sacra: Eternal Wines of the Sacred Riverbank

 We don’t know much more about medieval winemaking in the Ribeira Sacra, but it’s possible that the monasteries in the Sil and Miño canyons supplied wine to other church centers to the north, near the city of Lugo.
 Along with wine from Ribeiro, a thriving medieval wine trade connected all of Galicia.

-Over the next few centuries, wine made in the Ribeira Sacra stayed there.
-The winegrowing economy was pretty small and insular: each wine-growing area usually supplied a group of villages and farms that surrounded them, often in the higher areas above the canyon walls.
-Monasteries paid local growers a small sum for the grapes they eked out from the terraced vineyards, while farming families who lived above the canyon’s slopes subsisted on cattle, pig, or wheat farming and got their wine for daily drinking from their neighbors lower down.
-For example, growers in Cristosende and A Teixeira supplied the monastery and villages near Montederramo, etc. On the Miño side, Pantón and Saviñao had customers in the higher-altitude areas.
-Among the towns whose liquid product traveled beyond the Sil and Miño to regional capitals, Sober, Amandi, and Chantada stand out for making famous wines.
+Over the next few centuries, the wine economy in Ribeira Sacra was pretty small and insular.
+Each wine-growing zone usually supplied a group of villages and farms that surrounded them, often in the higher areas above the canyon walls.
+Monasteries paid local growers a small sum for the grapes they eked out from the terraced vineyards, while farming families who lived above the canyon’s slopes subsisted on cattle, pig, or wheat farming and traded with their neighbors on the slopes for their wine.
+Some towns exported wine that traveled beyond the Sil and Miño to regional capitals—Sober, Amandi, and Chantada stand out for making famous wines.

 "Monasterio de Santa Cristina de Ribas de Sil" by José Antonio Gil Martínez is licensed under CC BY 2.0